 Sans response, John looked away, swiped, tapped, and withdrew into his iPhone.

-In that moment he debates if he should visit her.
-He wants John to visit her.
+In that moment as he sat opposite his son he debated if he should visit her.
+He wanted John to visit her.

 ‘How did you get his number?’

 ‘His girlfriend has been helpful.
 She agreed to see me.
 She’s nice.
-Karen’s her name.
+Karen.
 Have you met her yet?’